BayLibre/concourse-slack-notifier/README.md

 <img src="https://raw.githubusercontent.com/makohoek/concourse-slack-notifier/master/img/custom.png">

+This is an up-to-date fork of https://github.com/mockersf/concourse-slack-notifier/ with [instanced pipeline](https://concourse-ci.org/instanced-pipelines.html) support.

+This work is based on https://github.com/aoldershaw/concourse-slack-notifier/tree/support-instance-vars

 The message is built by using Concourse's [resource metadata](https://concourse-ci.org/implementing-resources.html#resource-metadata) to show the pipeline, job, build number and a URL.

 ## Installing